mrjoshuap/SATraining/prepare/index.md

 Where: Ohio LinuxFest Institute / Columbus, OH

-_Please be advised that this training may require Internet access, such as downloading updates and Docker images._
+_Please be advised that this training may require Internet access for things such as downloading updates and Docker images._

 ## Overview